WuggyCode/wuggy/documentation/wuggygenerator/generate_classic.md

 ## In what format are pseudowords returned?

-Pseudowords are returned in a dictionairy format in a verbose format, containing details such as statistics.
+Pseudowords are returned in a dictionary format in a verbose format, containing details such as statistics.
 Below is an example return value for a pseudoword generated for `car`.

 ```python
 {